-AI GIF vs video GIF
+AI frame GIF vs video GIF

-AI GIF (GifGen)
+AI frame GIF (GifGen)

 Video GIF (converter)